awsdocs/amazon-fsx-windows-user-guide/doc_source/using-backups.md

 ## Deleting backups<a name="delete-backups"></a>

 Deleting a backup is a permanent, unrecoverable action\.
 Any data in a deleted backup is also deleted\.
 Do not delete a backup unless you're sure you won't need that backup again in the future\.
-You can't delete backups that taken by AWS Backup, which have type **AWS Backup**, in the Amazon FSx console, CLI, or API\.
+You can't delete backups taken by AWS Backup, which have type **AWS Backup**, in the Amazon FSx console, CLI, or API\.

 **To delete a backup**